Jaydoescyber/File-Permissions-in-Linux/README.md

 (The first line in the screenshot shows the command I entered, and the rest show the output.
 The command lists all files in the projects directory.)

 I used `ls -la` to display a detailed list, including hidden files.
 The output shows one directory (`drafts`), one hidden file (`.project_x.txt`), and five other project files.
 The 10-character string in the first column represents each file or folder's permissions.
-## Describe the permissions string
+## Description of the permissions string
 The 10-character string shows who can access a file and their permissions:

 ⦁	1st character: Indicates file type.
 A `d` means it's a directory, while `-` means it's a regular file.